d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 # How to Contribute to This Book

-In the "Acknowledgments" section of this book, we thank all the contributors to this book and list their GitHub IDs or names.

-You can view the list of contributors [1] in the GitHub code repository for this book.
-If you want to be one of the contributors to this book, you need to install Git and submit a pull request [2] for the GitHub code repository of this book.
+You can view the list of contributors [1] for this open-sourced book.
+If you want to contribute to this book, you need to install Git and submit a pull request [2] for the GitHub code repository of this book.
 When your pull request is merged into the code repository by the author of this book, you will become a contributor.

 This section describes the basic Git procedure for contributing to this book.
 If you are familiar with Git operations, you can skip this section.